hylang/hy/docs/tutorial.rst

   What is your age?
 38
   Hello Gary!
 I see you are 38 years old.

-Now let's look at the equivalent Hy program:
+Now let's look at the equivalent Hy program if you're using Python 2.x:

 .. code-block:: clj